gitlabhq/gitlabhq/doc/pages/README.md

 - If you use user/group Pages (served under `/`) and try to access `/non/existing_file` GitLab Pages will try to serve `/404.html`.
-- If you use a custom domain and try to access `/non/existing_file`, GitLab Pages will try to server only `/404.html`.
+- If you use a custom domain and try to access `/non/existing_file`, GitLab Pages will try to serve only `/404.html`.

 ### Remove the contents of your pages